HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/customize_webengine_image.md

 - Scripts must be executable (`chmod +x`)
 - Only scripts placed directly in the designated directories will be executed by the container
-- For shared logic, use the documented `safe_source` function to include utility scripts
+- For shared logic, use the documented `safe_source` function to include utility scripts:

     ```bash
-    # In your customer script
+    # In your custom script
     source /opt/openliberty/wlp/usr/svrcfg/scripts/utility.sh
     safe_source "/opt/openliberty/wlp/usr/svrcfg/bin/common-utility/another_utility.sh"
     ```

 - Do not modify or directly reference any scripts in the product feature directories
-- For WebEngine utilities, use only documented utility functions from the `common-utility` directory
+- For WebEngine utilities, use only documented utility functions from the `common-utility` directory.
+These are described in the `README.md` file in that directory and in the individual script files.
 - You can create and use your own helper functions in any subdirectories of the `customer` directory

 ## Enabling the customized WebEngine image in DX Compose